YurVecchiat/sumup/database/database_README.md

 <br>

 <details>
   <summary><strong>📁 csv</strong></summary>

-  - Contains three tables storing raw data from the provided CSV files.
+  - Contains the tables built in the database storing raw data from the provided CSV files.
   - Includes CREATE statements for each table in a `.sql` file.

 </details>